Can Red Bull Make Social Entrepreneurship An Extreme Sport? | Fast Company

 Kgatlhanye considers Red Bull’s grassroots-directed incubator to be a huge reason for her success.
 “It was quite audacious to go into the academy and say, ‘We just have a product,’” she says.
 But unlike traditional incubators, many of which press for immediate ways to monetize or scale, she received the sort of basic business coaching, inspiration, and connections to other entrepreneurs that many young company owners lack.
 The result was “an environment where the vision of what your idea can be is respected and more important than the stage of the business” or whatever growth cycle you’re in, she says.

-The Amaphiko Acadamy has since expanded to Brazil, and the company is currently accepting applicants for the first U.S. division, in partnership with Ashoka and Impact Hub Baltimore.
-That program, which will occur this August, features a 10-day residency for 15 to 20 members who will get a chance to network and learn from yet-to-be-announced industry thought leaders.
+The Amaphiko Academy has since expanded to Brazil, and the company is currently accepting applicants for the first U.S. division, which it launched in partnership with Ashoka and Impact Hub Baltimore.
+That program, which will occur this August, features a 10-day residency for 15 to 20 participants who will get a chance to network and learn from yet-to-be-announced industry thought leaders.
 That’s followed by an 18-month development program, where each person or company is matched with a mentor to refine their venture in a way that will help them secure more grants or investment.
 There’s also an online community component, in which investors or collaborators can review projects that they might want to back or join.

 Amaphiko is Zulu for “wings,” a play on the highly caffeinated beverage’s famous tagline (“Red Bull gives you wings”).
 That’s because the academy started in South Africa after company team members decided that, in addition to their usual set of ambassadors, who were mostly musicians or extreme athletes, the brand might want to sponsor those trying to directly uplift people’s quality of life as social entrepreneurs.